thexmann/crypty/readme.md

   console.log(plain);

 ## Crypty Executable
+There are three versions of the Crypty executable: for Windows, Linux and MacOS.

 To just use the executable:

 crypty-win -h to see usage.

 Usage:
   crypty-win inputfile -k=cryptokey [-e] [-d] [-o=outputfile]

   ./crypty-linux inputfile -k=cryptokey [-e] [-d] [-o=outputfile]

   crypty-macos inputfile -k=cryptokey [-e] [-d] [-o=outputfile]

-  Crypty will attemt to decrypt the file if the crypty signature is found in the file, otherwise it will encrypt the file.
+  Crypty will tryt to decrypt the file if the crypty signature is found in the file, otherwise it will encrypt the file.

   - inputfile is the name of the file to be encrypted or decrypted (required)